yeshsurya/DesignPatternsInJava/BehaviouralPatterns/Readme.md

 <h1>Balking Design Pattern</h1>
 <p>The balking pattern is a software design pattern that only executes an action on an object when the object is in a particular state.
 For example, if an object reads ZIP files and a calling method invokes a get method on the object when the ZIP file is not open, the object would "balk" at the request. </p>
 </br>
+<h1>State Design Pattern</h1>
+<p>The state pattern in Java is a behavioural software design pattern that allows an object to alter its behaviour when its internal state changes.
+The state design pattern is generally used in cases where an object depends on its state and its behavior must be changed during run time depending on its internal state.</p>